danirus/django-comments-xtd/docs/tutorial.rst

 Django-comments-xtd adds two new flags: the **Liked it** and the **Disliked it** flags.

 Unlike the **Removal suggestion** flag, the **Liked it** and **Disliked it** flags are mutually exclusive.
 A user can not like and dislike a comment at the same time.
-Users can like/dislike at any time and only the last action will prevail.
+Users can like/dislike at any time but only the last action will prevail.

 In this section we make changes to give our users the capacity to like or dislike comments.
 Following the same pattern as with the removal flag, enabling like/dislike buttons is about adding an argument to the ``render_xtdcomment_tree``, the argument ``allow_feedback``.
 Edit the ``blog/post_detail.html`` template and add the new argument: